 Columbarium niches are rarely recycled, which, in the long run, puts cumulative pressure on limited land resources.
 On the contrary, adopting green burial not only promotes sustainability but also aligns with the belief in living a fulfilled life and returning to nature.

 The government has been committed to promoting green burial.
 Over the past decade, the prevalence of green burial has significantly increased.
-The number of green burials almost quadrupled from about 2,400 in 2011 to about 9,400 in 2023.
+The number of green burials more than doubled from about 3,861 in 2014 to about 9,554 in 2024.
 This remarkable growth is truly encouraging.

 Statistic of Green Burial

-Currently, scattering of cremated ashes can take place in the 13 Gardens of Remembrance (GoRs) under the management of the Food and Environmental Hygiene Department (FEHD) and 3 designated areas in Hong Kong waters.
-Another GoR under construction in the Shek Mun Columbarium in Sha Tin is expected to be completed and commissioned by 2025.
+Currently, scattering of cremated ashes can take place in the 14 Gardens of Remembrance (GoRs) under the management of the Food and Environmental Hygiene Department (FEHD) and 3 designated areas in Hong Kong waters.
 Moreover, the Government encourages non-governmental and religious organizations to build GoR within their managed cemeteries.
 The Government will continue to improve facilities and services for the convenience of the public.

 The Food and Environmental Hygiene Department (FEHD) currently provides free scattering services in Gardens of Remembrance and designated Hong Kong waters.
 Over other traditional funeral methods (such as depositing ashes in public columbaria or licensed private columbaria, or keeping them at home), green burial has the following advantages: